-It helps to build agility for an entire enterprise and its basic use is to coordinate the efforts of various Scrum teams in delivering products. [email protected] provides enough flexibility to use it in multiple ways.
+It helps to build agility for an entire enterprise, and its basic use is to coordinate the efforts of various Scrum teams in delivering products. [email protected] provides enough flexibility to use it in multiple ways.

 Why Scrum at Scale?

-It was noted that as the number of Scrum teams within a company grew, the optimal output and velocity of those teams began to fall (the reason was related to cross-team dependencies and duplication of work, for example).
+It was noticed that as the number of Scrum teams within a company grew, the optimal output and velocity of those teams began to fall (the reason was related to cross-team dependencies and duplication of work, for example).

 For efficiently coordinating those teams, they needed a framework to enable linear scalability. [email protected] is a solution capable of accomplishing this goal.